HHOppidumProject/imperium-romanum-corvid-wix-mongodb-adapter/README.md

 * **Add an endpoint URL**: Use the **connector service URL** from steps above.
 * **Configuration**: Use: {"secretKey":<**Your secret key from the deployment step**>}

-You should now see MySQL tables as collections in the Databases sections of the sidebar in your site.
+You should now see MongoDB tables as collections in the Databases sections of the sidebar in your site.

 # Developing and extending the adapter